norwnd/solana/docs/src/cli/deploy-a-program.md

 The dumped file will be in the same as what was deployed, so in the case of a shared object (the program binary .so), the dumped file will be a fully functional shared object.
-Note that the `dump` command dumps the entire data space, which means the output file will have trailing zeros after the shared object's data up to `max_len`.
+Note that the `dump` command dumps the entire data space, which means the output file might have trailing zeros after the shared object's data up to `max_len`.
 Sometimes it is useful to dump and compare a program to ensure it matches a known program binary.
-The original program file can be zero-extended, hashed, and compared to the hash of the dumped file.
+The dumped file can be zero-truncated, hashed, and compared to the hash of the original program file.

 ```bash
 $ solana dump <ACCOUNT_ADDRESS> dump.so